kdroidFilter/ComposeNativeTray/README.md

 ## ✅ Things to Implement

-- ✅ Implement a system to check if an instance of the application is already running
+- ✅ ~~Implement a system to check if an instance of the application is already running~~
-- ✅ Add the ability to locate the position of the systray (top left, top right, etc.)
+- ✅ ~~Add the ability to locate the position of the systray (top left, top right, etc.)~~
-- Add the ability to dynamically change the tray icon
+- ✅ ~~Add the ability to dynamically change the tray icon~~

 ## 🙏 Acknowledgements